rybrennan/reach-project/README.md

 + GET `/difficulty`
   - when the user hits `easy`, `medium`, or `hard`, an `ajax` request on the client hits the server `/difficulty`.
 The setting is then passed to the `getWordByDifficulty` method which pings the Linkedin API with an `axios` GET request.
-  `${linkedinUrl}?difficulty=${rating}&count=50&minLength=4 `
-   This returns 50 words according to that difficulty and we present the user with a random one from the collection as to avoid repeats

 + GET `/scoreboard`
   - in `componentDidMount`, this route is called which pulls the scoreboard from the database and renders the scoreboard component.